mathewlowry/myhub-gpt/analysis/Experiment 1 Analysis.md

 * one way to make confluence happen is to collaborate with others
 * so collaboration is significant to fostering innovation.

 (1) Note that I used the word "logic" loosely.
 ChatGPT did not "think this through", as I just did in the above bullet points.
-Instead, it connected the concepts "collaborate" with "confluence" because these words are well-connected in its training corpus.
+Instead, it connected the concepts "collaborate" with "confluence" because (I assume) these words are well-connected in its training corpus.

-**ChatGPT's hallucination, in other words, made a connection that the author did not.
-That doesn't mean that it's wrong.
-It also doesn't mean that it's right.**
+**ChatGPT's hallucination, in other words, was a connection that the author did not make.
+While that makes it a false summary of the author's work, that doesn't mean that it's wrong as a stand alone statement.
+But it also doesn't mean that it's right.**

 Lessons:
 * if you're looking for literal truth, doublecheck everything carefully